SelecTree: Tree Detail

 Utility friendly tree.

-Small tree or large upright shrub.
-Has a dense canopy with dark green leaves that form a perfect backdrop for the single, deep-colored flowers and their prominent bright yellow stamens.
-Thousands of cultivars with many variations on color and form are available from this well known species.
+This small tree or large upright shrub has a dense canopy with dark green leaves that form a perfect backdrop for the single, deep-colored flowers and their prominent bright yellow stamens.
+There are thousands of cultivars with many variations on color and form.
+Camellia japonica has no HPWRA (Hawai'i Pacific Weed Risk Assessment) score.

 Has fragrant Flower.